Forgiveness: Enright's model of forgiveness

-The victim moves toward resolution, becoming aware that he/she is not alone, having been the recipient of others' forgiveness, and finds meaning and purpose in the forgiveness process.
+The victim moves toward resolution, becoming aware that they are not alone, having received forgiveness form others, and finds meaning and purpose in the forgiveness process.

-The researchers also came up with recommendations for practitioners and interventions to help married individuals communicate with each other, to resolve problems, and to forgive each other more easily.
-For example, people should explore and understand what forgiveness means before starting any intervention because preconceived ideas of forgiveness can cause problems with couples being open to forgiving.
+The researchers also came up with recommendations for practitioners to help married individuals communicate with each other, resolve problems, and forgive each other more easily.
+People should explore and understand what forgiveness means, as preconceived ideas of forgiveness can make couples reluctant to forgive.
 For example, a conflict may arise if a person does not forgive their spouse out of fear that the spouse might think that they are weak.

 Interventions

-Psychology researchers agree that the purpose of forgiveness interventions is to decrease the overall negative effect associated with the initial perceived wrongdoing and increase the individual's positive affect.

-The incorporation of forgiveness into therapy has been lacking, but has gained popularity.
+Psychology researchers agree that the purpose of forgiveness interventions is to decrease the overall negative effect associated with the initial perceived wrongdoing.
+The incorporation of forgiveness into therapy has gained popularity.
 The growth of forgiveness in psychology has given rise to the study of forgiveness interventions.

 A meta-analysis of group-based forgiveness interventions examined how well they increase self-reported forgiveness (or decrease "unforgiveness").
-It concluded that "The data appear to speak clearly: Forgiveness interventions are effective."
+It concluded that "The data appears to speak clearly: Forgiveness interventions are effective."

 Types

 There are various forms of forgiveness interventions.
-One is where patients are forced to confront the thoughts that prevent them from forgiving by using introspective techniques and expressing to the therapist.
-Another is getting the person to try to see things from the offender's point of view, so that they may understand the reasoning behind the offender's actions.
-If they can do this, they might be able to forgive the offender more easily.
+One forces patients to confront the thoughts that prevent their forgiveness with introspective techniques and expressing themselves to a therapist.
+Another encourages the wronged person to see things from the offender's point of view and try to understand the offender's reasoning.
+This may allow patients to more easily forgive offenders.

 Researchers have studied forgiveness interventions in relationships and whether or not prayer increases forgiveness.
-One study found that praying for a friend or thinking positive thoughts about that person every day for four weeks positively boosts the chances of forgiving that friend or partner, which leads to a better relationship.
+One study found that praying for a friend or thinking positive thoughts about that person every day for four weeks increases the chances of forgiving that friend or partner, which leads to a better relationship.